rieckpil/progmot/content/post/writing-a-book-remotely.md

 For self-publishing books in the tech space, [Leanpub](https://leanpub.com/) seemed to be the de-facto default choice.
 Leanpub is highly appealing to self-publishing tech authors as they offer the following:

-- writing the manuscript in Markdown or bringing your own PDF
+- Writing the manuscript in Markdown or bringing your own PDF
-- automatic formatting/layout for Markdown manuscripts
+- Automatic formatting/layout for Markdown manuscripts
-- automatic file generation for other ebook formats like Mobi and ePub
+- Integration with GitHub/Dropbox for the manuscript
-- integration with GitHub/Dropbox for the manuscript
+- Fair pricing with 80% royalties for the authors
-- fair pricing with 80% royalties for the authors
+- Automatic file generation for other ebook formats like Mobi and ePub
-- payout via PayPal and support for multiple authors
+- Payout via PayPal and support for multiple authors
-- no payment/tax implications for the authors: Leanpub acts as the merchant of record and takes ownership for the payment and tax handling (something I should have also favored for [my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/))
+- No payment/tax implications for the authors: Leanpub acts as the merchant of record and takes ownership for the payment and tax handling (something I should have also favored for [my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/))

 Leanpub is also built around the "Publish Early, Publish Often" concept.
 They favor the approach of giving access to a book early while it's still in development and continuously adding new chapters to it.